 What is the Public Safety Network?

 Emergency services need to replace their existing analogue critical communications, many of which are obsolete, replacement parts are no longer manufactured, and existing infrastructure (towers, foundations and radio equipment) requires modernisation to meet future communication needs.
+They need communications that are secure, digital, resilient and reliable both for everyday use and to be ready for large emergencies, including natural disasters.

 What will the new Public Safety Network mean for the emergency services?